Reloaded-Project/Reloaded.Core.Bootstrap/README.md

 ## Operating System Support

-Like the other libraries in this organization, this library was made with Reloaded (Mod Loader) II in mind and thus provides a Windows-only implementation.
+Like the other libraries in this organization, this library was made with [Reloaded II](https://github.com/Reloaded-Project/Reloaded-II) in mind and thus provides a Windows-only implementation.

 That said it is very easy to extend this to Linux and OSX with less than 50 lines of code.
 I, the author just lack the resources (time) to learn alternative tooling/build systems *(CMake/Premake etc.)* and make a solution that can be built and tested on more platforms.